xanxys/pentatope/README.md

 After that, you can run, for example, `./example/animation_demo.py` and `./controller/pentatope.py` to render it.

-You need to supply your AWS credentials as a JSON file (that contains "access_key" and "secret_access_key" as a top-level map), if you are to use distributed rendering accessible via `--aws` flag in `controller/pentatope.py`.
+You need to supply your GCE credentials as a JSON file if you are to use distributed rendering accessible via `--gce` flag in `./pentatope_controller`.

 ## Development